 The hemp plant produces a high volume of CBD, and a low volume of tetrahydrocannabinol, or “THC,” which is the cannabinoid found in large quantities in marijuana.
-It is a psychoactive cannabinoid that gives a marijuana user the “high” they feel when using.
+THC is a psychoactive cannabinoid that gives marijuana users the “high” they feel when using.
 CBD is non-psychoactive and cannot get your dog “high” or make them feel otherwise compromised.

-CBD is extracted from the hemp plant in three different ways:
+CBD is can be extracted from the hemp plant in three different ways:

 - CBD isolate oil.
 This is CBD oil that contains only CBD, no other plant parts.

 CBD is thought to interact with your dog’s own internal endocannabinoid system.
-This system controls things like mood, stress, pain response, and appetite.
-CBD interacts with receptors in this system and may be able to deliver relief to occasional aches and pain as well as irritations throughout the body.
+This system controls things like mood, stress, discomfort, and appetite.
+CBD interacts with receptors in this system and may be able to deliver relief to occasional discomfort as well as irritations throughout the body.

 CBD oil is not hemp seed oil.
 Hemp seed oil is extracted by cold-pressing the seeds of the hemp plant.
-This oil is rich in fatty acids which can provide some health benefit, but essentially, it is no better than a healthy fat like extra virgin olive oil.
-It does not have the ability to interact with your dog’s endocannabinoid system, and is better used as a dietary supplement if your dog has need for more fatty acids in their diet.
+This oil is rich in fatty acids which can provide some health benefits, but essentially, it is no better than a healthy fat like extra virgin olive oil.
+It does not have the ability to interact with your dog’s endocannabinoid system and is better used as a dietary supplement if your dog has a need for more fatty acids in their diet.

-Dogs can have allergies that are akin to the kinds we experience as humans.
-A dog’s system is extremely complex, and is subject to allergies that are inherited from their biological parents as well as allergies from environmental triggers.
-Most dogs will show signs of an allergy within about six months of age, although it is possible that dogs can develop allergies as they get older.
-Here are some of the most common types of allergies affecting dogs:
+Dogs can have occasional allergies that are akin to the kinds we experience as humans.
+A dog’s system is extremely complex and is subject to temporary allergies that are inherited from their biological parents as well as seasonal allergies from environmental triggers.
+Most dogs will show signs of a reaction within about six months of age, although it is possible that dogs can develop seasonal allergies as they get older.
+Here are some of the most common types of occasional allergies affecting dogs:

 - Seasonal allergies.
-Allergies from pollinating plants can disrupt your dog’s life and make them incredibly uncomfortable.
+Seasonal allergies from pollinating plants can disrupt your dog’s life and make them incredibly uncomfortable.
 The most common seasonal allergens that can trigger a response from your dog’s immune system are cedar, ash, and oak trees, as well as plants like ragweed.

 - Pests/insects.
 Dogs can also be allergic to common pests and insects.
 Your dog may have an allergic reaction to fleas, bees, horseflies, ants, and even dust mites.